 Filter AutoConfig pairs based on a global variable's value

-Gunbot's AutoConfig feature allows for dynamic and stateful automation through the use of global variables.
-These variables, which can be set or modified by other AutoConfig jobs, can then be used as conditions in your filters.
-AutoConfig provides several built-in filterType
+Gunbot's AutoConfig supports stateful automation through global variables.
+Variables set by other jobs can be used as filter conditions with built-in filterType options.

 Reset global variables with 'resetVariable' if AutoConfig filters fail